qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

     and it prevents your experiment class from scaling in qubit size through the composite experiment tooling.
-    If you still want to store some experiment setting, which is common to all circuits or irrelevant to the analysis, maybe the experiment metadata is right place.
+    If you still want to store some experiment setting, which is common to all circuits or irrelevant to the analysis, use the experiment metadata instead.

 .. jupyter-input::